For more information, please contact:

 As a Consultant, school counselors indirectly help students by enhancing parent, teacher, and school administrator effectiveness in working with students and supporting their efforts to establish positive, structured, and safe environments.
 Consultation, a cooperative process, is a helping relationship where problem-solving and ownership is equally shared.
 At times, school counselors will encounter issues that are beyond the scope of their role and training.
 In such cases, school counselors can assist with a referral within the school to the school psychologist or the school licensed mental health professional or to a community agency.

-As a Teacher, school counselors directly help students by evaluating school and student data and designing and facilitating a comprehensive guidance curriculum addressing the developmental needs of all students.
+As a Teacher, school counselors directly help students by evaluating a school and student data and designing and facilitating a comprehensive guidance curriculum addressing the developmental needs of all students.
 Examples of guidance lessons include; social skills, conflict resolution, coping skills, and bullying prevention.